 - Whether you live in or near a relatively busy city.
 (Note: It is possible to have plenty of clients that aren’t in your area, which may impact rates.
 Inevitably, different areas have different costs of living, which impact the going rate for a copywriter just like any other job.)

-- How much you’re willing to hustle to find a job or to find clients.
+- How much you’re willing to take action to find a job or to find clients.

 How to Figure Out Your Freelance Copywriter Salary

 First, you can skip those “online calculators.”
 Even from the most reputable sources, they’re often grossly off-mark.
 Our head copy coach Kate used one recently to get a sense if these calculators are anymore accurate today than when creators first developed them.
 The calculator, taking into account her years of experience and number of homepages she’s written, told her to charge $13,000 for a homepage.
 (Anyone who says “charge $13,000 for a homepage” without knowing what that homepage project entails doesn’t know what they’re talking about.)